harshraj2002/DataConnect/README.md

+# "DataConnect"

-# Neo4j Knowledge Graph Builder named "DataConnect"
+A Neo4j Knowledge Graph Builder.

 A comprehensive Python application that creates and manages a multi-dataset knowledge graph in Neo4j with integrated entity-relationship modeling.